tytydraco/yessleep/out/I_discovered_something_underneath_my_skin_and_part_of_me_wishes_I_could_just_forget_about_what_I_found.md

 I recognized that it was a childish belief.
 My muscles didn’t have it out for me.
 No more than bumper-to-bumper traffic or a rainstorm on my birthday did, at least.
 That was the first time a spasm actually *did get me*, though.
 I chuckled softly, imagining myself bowing respectfully to a giant hand muscle, conceding to their hard-fought triumph.

-I returned to the bathroom, placed a Band-Aid over the small cut on the edge of my jaw, and threw on the cleanish polo, causing the last of my frustration to slip away.
+Returning to the bathroom, I placed a Band-Aid over the small cut on the edge of my jaw, and threw on the cleanish polo, causing the last of my frustration to slip away.

 As I walked out the front door of my apartment, though, I started to feel a little uneasy about the injury.
 The cut didn’t hurt.
 It didn’t itch or bleed any more than it already had.

-I experienced something else with the its creation, though.
+I experienced something else with its creation, though.

 An impulse.
 Something floating through my mind that I had to suppress and contain; unexplainable and deeply distressing in equal measure.